alloyproject/alloy-pool_nodejs/README.md

 KRB | Karbowanec | krb | :white_check_mark: | :x:

 # Reference Installation
-[http://xao.almsoft.net](http://xao.almsoft.net) is the reference pool that utilizes this repository.
+[https://ITNSpool.net](https://itnspool.net) is the reference pool that utilizes this repository.
 Take a look at the pool for a production example of this codebase.

-The UI is the [moded poolui](https://github.com/alexmateescu/poolui).
-There is a new UI being built.
+While the UI in use by ITNSPool is a custom fork of [miziel's poolui](https://github.com/miziel/poolui), the [original poolui](https://github.com/mesh0000/poolui) will work with this nodejs-pool fork out of the box.
+Any other forks of poolui will likely work, too.

 # Pool Design/Theory
 The nodejs-pool is built around a small series of core daemons that share access to a single LMDB table for tracking of shares, with MySQL being used to centralize configurations and ensure simple access from local/remote nodes.
 The core daemons follow: